dtran421/dtran421/README.md

 [![image](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://duketran.tech) (Check out the repo [here](https://github.com/dtran421/portfolio)!)

-I am currently a senior studying **CS and Finance @ William & Mary** and will be graduating in January 2023.
+I am a recent graduate from the **College of William & Mary** with a Bachelor's in **CS and Finance** as of January 2023.
 I'm an aspiring software developer, and my passions include Quantitative Finance, Software Development and Engineering, Finance and Financial Analysis, AI, and Machine Learning.

-Here are some interesting classes I have taken:
+Here are some interesting classes I have taken throughout college:

+- Software Engineering
+- Intro to Machine Learning
+- Data Mining
+- Systems Programming
 - Entrepreneurship in CS
-- Data Mining
-- Student Managed Investment Fund

-I'm excited to announce that next summer, I will be working full-time at **Amazon** as a **Software Development Engineer** in New York City.
+I'm excited to announce that this fall, I will be working full-time at **Amazon** as a **Software Development Engineer** in New York City.
 I'm super excited to kickstart my career as an Amazonian and can't wait to see all the new things I'll learn!

 ## Check out my latest project, Godspeed!